zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       and policies for password and failed login.
-New application passwords and OTP tokens can be created to allow the user to login by using a QR Code; a policy can set to force the user to select a secure password and the type of characters to be chosen.
+New application passwords and OTP tokens can be created to allow the user to login by using a QR Code; a policy can set to force the user to select a secure password and the type of characters required for the password.
 Forgotten password, if enabled, allows a user to receive a token to temporarily access the webmail, by sending a token to the recovery address specified in the textfield next to the option.
 The Failed login policy determines how the system